antonio-caceres/SHIS2018/Resources.md

 [Neural Networks: A Visual Introduction](https://youtu.be/bVQUSndDllU?list=PLFt_AvWsXl0frsCrmv4fKfZ2OQIwoUuYO)
 `video` `perceptron` `digit classification` `decision boundary` `basic NN math` `sigmoid activation function` `matrix multiplication` `matrix addition` `python` `practical implementation`
 > This playlist of videos introduces the idea of a neural network in the context of plotting input data points and graphs and having the algorithm sort the inputs using an inequality equation.
 It also includes a tutorial for programming them using Python.
 It should be used after the student has been introduced to neural networks, but before the difficult mathematical theory.
-As of January 2019, the video series ends before showing how to write back-propigation in Python.
+As of January 2019, the video series ends before showing how to write back-propagation in Python.

 ### For Further Exploration
 Downing, Keith L. [*Intelligence Emerging: Adaptivity and Search in Evolving Neural Systems.*](https://mitpress.mit.edu/books/intelligence-emerging) MIT Press, May 2015.